Updated: March 11th, 2021

 |Warranty||Limited lifetime warranty|

 The three gaming chairs we’ve reviewed so far are all quite similar in terms of look and sometimes in function.
 You can immediately tell from this chair that it’s different.
 Resembling a fancy office chair, the ubiquitous removable headrest pillow and lumbar cushion are gone, as well as the inwardly-oriented seat sides.
-Some users may miss the loss of a high back and separate pillows, but this does make the OFM Essentials Gaming Chair much more portable and suitable as a regular office chair when your boss walks in.
+Some users may miss the loss of a high back and separate pillows, but this does make the OFM Essentials PC Gaming Chair much more portable and suitable as a regular office chair when your boss walks in.

 Overall the OFM Gaming Chair offers good ergonomic support.
 The padded armrests show your arms a bit more love than the plastic armrests on other chairs, plus they can retract if you prefer not to use them.
 The entire chair is upholstered in SofThread leather, which is a premium PU leather material that is softer to the touch.
 I love the thick padding and ergonomic cut out of the backrest, which feels mighty comfortable as I lay back.

-A relatively lightweight chair, the OFM Gaming Chair is a quality, non nonsense office plus gaming chair below $100.
+A relatively lightweight chair, the OFM Gaming Chair is a quality, non nonsense office plus gaming chair around $100.
 It’s a great choice for those who prefer fewer adjustable parts to reduce points of failure while still delivering on ergonomic comfort.

 - Gaming chair that can also double as an office chair with its more conventional design